Important Formalities

 • most recent Transcript of Records from QISPOS system

-• (if courses not appear in the transcript yet) list of registered course exams in the previous semester
+• list of registered course exams in the previous semester

-• Students writing Thesis: Thesis contract or Bachlor's or Master's thesis registration confirmation
+• students who completed all courses: Bachlor's or Master's thesis registration confirmation